 RB26DETT Engine Swap: What are the Costs Involved?

 If you’re planning on swapping your stock motor with an RB26, the costs will be pretty high.
 Of course, that’s relative.
-A cheaper build would be an LS swap.
+A cheaper build would involve an LS swap.
 However, if you’re looking for JDM royalty, it’s either 2JZ or RB26.
 Again, two expensive builds with little to no difference in costs.

 Swaps are common for S-Chassis cars like 240SXs (S13, S14, and S15), but are seen in other cars too.
 We’ve even seen some modified G35’s with RB26DETT swaps.